5 Tips for Battling Anxiety and Depression

 With financial distress, relationship problems, and workplace stress Anxiety and Depression is on the rise.
 So how can you shake the incoming load?

-Linda Darin of Holistic Healing NY suggests the following 5 Tips for Battling Anxiety and Depression:
+Linda Darin suggests the following 5 Tips for Battling Anxiety and Depression:

 1. Identify: You first have to be able to identify the source of your anxiety and then resolve.
 Seems like a simple enough task, right?
 As easy as a plan sounds, it can often be very hard to identify triggers.
 When we are often in high anxiety situations, we are usually in the moment and unable to focus on reasoning.
 In the battle against anxiety and depression you have to be stern and a vicious warrior.
 We recommend seeing an unbiased intuitive counselor who can guide you through your anxiety and depression.
 We will come up with a plan and prepare you for the road ahead.